mykter/aws-security-cert-service-notes/README.md

         + Identity based policies (aka IAM policies)
             + Attached to a user/group/role - implicit Principal
             + Limit of 10 managed policies can be attached
             + Versions - up to 5, you set which is the 'default' for customer managed policies.
-Inline polciies don't have versions.
+Inline policies don't have versions.
         * [Permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)
             + Set the maximum permissions that an identity-based policy can grant to an IAM entity
             + Unlike SCPs, can specify resources and use conditions